 When it comes to young would-be workers, it reaches 60%.

-In these suburban towns built in the 50s in imitation of the Soviet social housing of the Stalinist era, people live in crammed conditions, sometimes several generations in a tiny apartment and see real French life only on TV.
+In these suburban towns built in the 50s in imitation of the Soviet social housing of the Stalinist era, people live in crammed conditions, sometimes several generations, in a tiny apartment and see real French life only on TV.

 The French used to flatter themselves for their success of their policy of assimilation, which was supposed to turn immigrants from any background into proper Frenchmen within a generation at most.

-That policy worked as long as immigrants came to France in drips and drops, and thus could merge into a much larger mainstream.
+That policy worked as long as immigrants came to France in drips and drops and thus could merge into a much larger mainstream.

-French ha France has also lost another powerful mechanism for assimilation, the obligatory military service abolished in the 1990s.
+France has also lost another powerful mechanism for assimilation, the obligatory military service abolished in the 1990s.

-As the number of immigrants and their descendants increase in a particular locality, more and more of its native French inhabitants live leave for calmer places, thus making assimilation still more difficult.
+As the number of immigrants and their descendants increase in a particular locality, more and more of its native French inhabitants leave for calmer places, thus making assimilation still more difficult.

 The result of all this is alienation, and that in turn gives radical Islamists an opportunity to propagate their message of religious and cultural apartheid to the remaining youths in these neighborhoods when the original French leave.